edeforas/DarkMap/README.md

 # DarkMap

-Some tests with OpenCV, nothing interesting here.
+Some tests with OpenCV, related to video processing, nothing interesting here yet.